avidoggy/interview-sys-data/README.md

 ```

 # 2 Linux
-Please explain the functionality of following two files in `Linux-like` operation system.
+Please explain the functionality of the following two files in Linux operation system.
 ```
 /etc/hosts
 /etc/resolv.conf